 Uses 4 OSRAM OSLON SSL High Power 6500K LED Emitters

-Can be mounted using the new unique MountaRay Tank Bracket (sold separately in second cart for $29.99)
+Can be mounted using the new unique MountaRay Tank Bracket (sold separately HERE)

 Both Mini 400 & 500 INCLUDE mounting brackets for "in hood", canopy mounting, or similar.
 As well these can suspended or simply placed above an aquarium.